 The Trans Alaska Pipeline System ends at the terminal facility in Valdez.
-There, most of the oil produced on Alaska's North Slope is loaded onto tankers for shipment to Hawaii, the West Coast of the United States, or Alaska's Cook Inlet (which has one small refinery).
+There, most of the oil produced on Alaska's North Slope is loaded onto tankers for shipment to the West Coast of the United States or Alaska's Cook Inlet (which has one small refinery).
 The rest of the oil is taken out of the pipeline by a refinery in Valdez.

-In the late 1980s, North Slope production peaked at about two million barrels of oil (over 84 million gallons) each day.
-Flow through the pipeline has declined since then; it averaged 527,323 barrels (about 22 million gallons) per day in 2017.
+In the late 1980s, North Slope production peaked at about 2 million barrels of oil (over 84 million gallons) each day.
+Flow through the pipeline has declined since then, averaging 483,415 barrels (about 20 million gallons) per day in 2022.

 Building the 800-mile pipeline from Prudhoe Bay to Prince William Sound cost \$8 billion, took three years, and employed some 70,000 people.
+Since 1977,

-Alyeska Pipeline Service Company has been transporting oil through the pipeline for over 40 years, since 1977.
-In this time, the system has moved more than 17 billion barrels of oil (well over half a trillion gallons), enough to make up more than 22,250 tanker loads.
-While these statistics are impressive, they also serve as a reminder that while the Trans Alaska Pipeline System, including the terminal, is aging, it is still moving large volumes of crude oil that could cause severe damage to the environment if spilled.
-Constant vigilance is needed to ensure that the necessary inspection and maintenance is performed to assure continued safe operations.
+Alyeska Pipeline Service Company has transported oil through the pipeline for over 45 years.
+In this time, the system has moved more than 18 billion barrels of oil (over three quarters of a trillion gallons).

+These impressive statistics serve as a reminder that while the Trans Alaska Pipeline System, including the terminal, is aging, it is still moving large volumes of crude oil that could cause severe damage to the environment if spilled.
+Constant vigilance of this aging infrastructure is needed to ensure that the necessary inspection and maintenance is performed to assure continued safe operations.

-Controlling Pollution from the Terminal
+| Controlling Pollution from the Terminal |